ForNeVeR/O21/docs/original-game-behavior.md

 The fish has varying speed: some are fast, and some are slow, about 50/50 (hard to measure precisely).
 Sometimes, the fish change their movement speed after hitting a wall.

-The "slow" ones touch the wall on 1-1 in 15 seconds after spawning on exit, the "fast" ines in 12 seconds.
+The "slow" ones touch the wall on 1-1 in 15 seconds after spawning on exit, the "fast" in 12 seconds.
 Which makes their speed about 4 or 5 pixels per tick.

 Speed of vertical fish movement seems to be the same as for the mines, 20 pixels per second.